Hatch Chile Peppers

 - Find More Hatch Chili Pepper Recipes

-Can I Grow Hatch Chili Peppers?
+Can I Grow Hatch Chile Peppers?

-Hatch chili peppers have a very short cultivation season, as they are larger peppers with very thick walls.
+Hatch chile peppers have a very short cultivation season, as they are larger peppers with very thick walls.
 They are typically harvested in August and September each year, though the season can be extended a couple weeks on either side, depending on the weather.

-Where Can I Find Hatch Chili Peppers?
+Where Can I Find Hatch Chile Peppers?

 They are easily preserved and extremely delicious this way.
 I enjoy both roasted Hatch chile and fresh chile.